 This results in a production process that may be more environmentally damaging and ethically compromising than necessary and raises a lot of questions.
 Is the bamboo grown on arable land?
 Is wastewater managed properly?
 Are workers paid fairly and treated well?

 There’s little to no oversight or transparency at these factories, so we may never know the answers.

 S&G’s Eucalyptus Lyocell is responsibly made

-S&G’s Eucalyptus trees are grown on non-arable land in Canada, Sweden, South Africa, and India, and manufactured in India and Bahrain.
+For our part, S&G’s Eucalyptus trees are grown on non-arable land in Canada, Sweden, South Africa, and India, and manufactured in India and Bahrain.
 Non-arable land is land that's not suitable for growing crops, so our trees aren't taking up valuable space.
-Our farms are biodiverse and managed under the eye of an NGO called Canopy, which specifically works with companies to protect surrounding natural forests and environments.
+The farms we use are biodiverse and managed under the eye of an NGO called Canopy, which specifically works with companies to protect surrounding natural forests and environments.

 Taking care of our employees